Alberto-Codes/reg_agent/README.md

 A Python agent framework designed to manage and interact with a knowledge base of documents, initially focused on regulatory enforcement actions.

+The core functionality involves:
+*   Ingesting files into a DuckDB database.
+*   Extracting text content (especially from PDFs using Docling).
+*   Generating structured metadata using LLMs via Vertex AI.
+*   Providing a Query-CAG (Content Augmented Generation) pipeline where an agent first searches metadata, retrieves document IDs, fetches the corresponding text, and then generates an answer grounded in the document content.
-The core functionality involves ingesting files into a DuckDB database, extracting text content (especially from PDFs using Docling), generating structured metadata using LLMs via Vertex AI, and providing tools for future agents to query and reason about the stored information.
+*   Providing tools for agents to query and reason about the stored information.

 This project is managed using `uv` for dependency management and `ruff` for linting/formatting.